Matthew 5:32: Text

 Divorce is discussed in several other parts of the Bible.
 Malachi 2:16 has God disapproving of divorce, but Deuteronomy 24:1–4 makes clear that it is acceptable under certain circumstances (see Christian views on divorce).
 A very similar pronouncement on divorce is made by Jesus at Luke 16:18 and Mark 10:11, however neither of those two make an exception for πορνεία/porneia.
 Paul of Tarsus quotes Jesus ("not I but the Lord") in 1 Corinthians 7:10–11 with no exceptions granted although he ("I and not the Lord") goes on to give exceptions.
 Matthew 19:9 discusses the same issue, and does include the same exception as this verse.

 Interpretations

-The most debated issues is over the exception to the ban on divorce, which the KJV translates as "saving for the cause of fornication."
+The most debated issue is over the exception to the ban on divorce, which the KJV translates as "saving for the cause of fornication."
 The Koine Greek word in the exception is πορνείας/porneia, this has variously been translated to specifically mean adultery, to mean any form of marital immorality, or to a narrow definition of marriages already invalid by law.